alexandergrib/studious-guacamole/README.md

 ###  Functionality Testing
-All features on all pages, toast messages and links have been extensively tested and are working as expected on all screen sizes and browsers.
+* All features on all pages, flash messages and links have been extensively tested and are working as expected on all screen sizes and browsers.
+* Navbar is visible on all pages and allows users to navigate easily to the desired pages.
+* All forms and buttons are working correctly.
+* Flash messages appear to keep the users informed on their actions.
+* External links are working correctly and open up on a new page.

 ### Responsiveness Testing